-AR allows us to see things through our screens that are not there in real-life.
-Thanks to it, marketers can provide more interaction with the brand to their audience.
+AR allows us to see things through our screens that are not there in real life.
+Thanks to it, marketers can provide more interaction with their brand to the audience.
 There is a huge impact of AR on social media

 Geolocation and limited-offer created a competition among the audience to get as many snaps as possible.

 A brand can create an interaction for its customers by using personal filters or lenses.
-By creating these stickers brands can increase their visibility on social, and if done right even go viral just with their AR stickers.
+By creating these stickers, brands can increase their visibility on social media.
+If done right, they can even go viral just with their AR stickers.

-Social media where you can create branded AR filters, objects, stickers, and lenses:
+Social media platforms where you can create branded AR filters, objects, stickers, and lenses:

-Brands can use the power of Augmented Reality in social media.
+Businesses especially can use the power of this Instagram trend.
 Marketers can increase the interactivity of their shoppable products by implementing the try-on function driven by AR.

 This allows customers to try your product in different variations before buying them.

 Multiple clothing and cosmetic brands are starting the try-on of their virtual products.
-These brands have seen positive results in sales numbers, customer engagement and fewer returns.
+These brands have seen positive results in their sales numbers and customer engagement, and fewer returns.

 Social media platforms that support Social shopping and AR:

-Lately, Facebook decided to implement AR into its Ads Manager to allow companies to promote their products in an innovative way.
+Recently, Facebook decided to implement AR into its Ads Manager so that companies can promote their products innovatively.

-There are just a few brands using AR adds and just a few markets supporting AR ads.
-That is why it is great to try it out and be one of the “innovators” of this new trend.
+Just a few brands are using AR ads, and just a few markets are supporting AR ads.
+That is why it is great to try it out and be one of the “innovators” of this new trend!

 Social media platforms that support AR ads:

-Companies are using databases in order to gather all information about customers’ preferences, actions which can be later used to target them specifically.
+Companies are using databases to gather all information about customers’ preferences, actions which can be later used to target them specifically.
 This is the future of social media.